-Note: When removing wounds from the blood ports, cover the atient Simulator skin with a cloth to prevent staining.
+Note: When removing wounds from the blood ports, cover the Patient Simulator skin with a cloth to prevent staining.

-Note: Trauma modules can be purchased separately to replace $\frac{1}{\sqrt{2}}$ default limbs to add realism to simulation.
+Note:Trauma modules can be purchased separately to replace \checkmark default limbs to add realism to simulation.

-Simulate Severe Bleeding Using IIFAP
+Simulate Severe Bleeding Using HEAP

-Start a Bleeding patient case from LLEAP
+Start a Patient Case with Bleeding in LLEAP